-Hearnama and passuard assistance helpdesk@andrews.edu (269) 471-6016 Username and password assistance Helpuesk@anurews.euu (209) 471-0010 Technical assistance with Learning Hub dlit@andrews.edu (269) 471-3960 Technical assistance with your Andrews account http://andrews.edu/hdchat/chat.php
+Username and password assistance helpdesk@andrews.edu (269) 471-6016 Technical assistance with Learning Hub dlit@andrews.edu (269) 471-3960 Technical assistance with your Andrews account http://andrews.edu/hdchat/chat.php

 Emergency Protocol

 Andrews University takes the safety of its student seriously.
 Signs identifying emergency protocol are posted throughout buildings.
 Instructors will provide guidance and direction to students in the classroom in the event of an emergency affecting that specific location.
 It is important that you follow these instructions and stay with your instructor during any evacuation or sheltering emergency.